 top of page

-When you consider the many benefits of daily exercise, it makes sense to consider walking to work.
+When considering the numerous benefits of daily exercise, it makes sense to consider walking to work as an option.
 Health authorities, including the Centers for Disease Control and Prevention (CDC), recommend at least 150 minutes per week of moderate-intensity exercise such as a brisk walk.
-Check out this article on walking briskly.
+Check out this article on the benefits of walking briskly.

-Health benefits can include losing fat and building muscle, which reduces your risk for diabetes, heart disease, and more.
+Health benefits can include losing fat and building muscle, which in turn reduces your risk of diabetes, heart disease, and other health issues.
 Mental and emotional health can be enhanced by decreasing anxiety, improving self-esteem, and reducing fatigue.

 However, you may not be able to do this if you work from home, commute, or the weather isn’t cooperating.
-Still, if you walk 30-60 minutes five days a week at any time of the day, you'll feel better, be more productive, and potentially lose some weight.
+Still, if you walk 30-60 minutes, five days a week, at any time of day, you'll feel better, be more productive, and potentially lose some weight.

 Worried about walking while social distancing?
 The U.S. Department of Health and Human Services has some advice.